College Loan Repayment Program (LRP)

 Benefit Fact Sheet

 The Loan Repayment Program (LRP) is a special incentive that the Army offers to highly qualified applicants entering the Army.
 Under the LRP, the Army will repay part of a Soldier's qualifying student loans.
-This is only available to enlisted Soldiers.
+Only specified Military Occupational Specialties (MOSs) qualify for the LRP.

 - Soldier must have LRP guaranteed in writing in the enlistment contract

-- Soldier must enlist in one of the critical military occupational specialties (MOS) that qualifies for the program.
+- Soldier must enlist in one of the critical MOSs that qualifies for the program.
 (Local Army recruiters have the current list, which changes often depending on the current needs of the service.)

-- Loans must be made, insured, or guaranteed prior to entry on active duty.
+- Loans must be made, insured, or guaranteed prior to entry in the Army Reserve.

-The Army will repay 15 percent of the outstanding principle balance of the Soldier's student loans annually or $500, whichever is greater, after year of service (up to $20,000).
+The Army will repay 15 percent of the outstanding principal balance, less taxes of the Soldier's student loans annually or $1,500, whichever is greater, after each year of service (up to $20,000, less taxes).

 Loans that qualify for repayment: